burynietzsche/hello-world/README.md

 # hello-world
 Hi !
-I'm a new guy and i'm ready totest my robot !
+I'm a new guy and i'm ready to test my robot !